PAGE UNDER CONSTRUCTION

 - Four-machine paper mill

-- 100 tons of straw.
-Most of this was purchased locally, with four boxcar loads (about forty tons) imported.
+- 100 tons of straw used as feedstock.
+Most of the straw was purchased locally at this point in time, with four boxcar loads (about forty tons) imported.

 - Acid (amount and type unknown)